mlflow/mlflow-website/website/blog/2024-09-13-models-from-code-logging/index.md

 #### How that looks like on MLflow:

-Executing the `driver.py` will start an MLflow run and log our model as code, here are screen shots from our side:
+Executing the `driver.py` will start an MLflow run and log our model as code.
+The files can been as demonstrated below:

 ![Models from Code files](models-from-code4.png)